Itarix/py-arn/README.md

 # Py-arn

 This project was created for iGEM team of GO Paris Saclay 2021.
-This tools was used to compare miARN.
+This tools was used to compare miARN (or ARN).

-This repo is archived.
-New repo => https://github.com/Itarix/GO_Paris_Saclay_2021
+The project has been uploaded on github because Igem's rule.
+(FYI. the repo for igem 2021 https://github.com/igemsoftware2021/GO_Paris_Saclay_2021).

+If you want other version or want ask/add feature, you can create an issue or PR in this actual repo.

 # Requirements